 Accessibility concerns in Proctorio

 Several settings may pose accessibility issues.
-Keyboard-only users (using standard keyboard navigation and input functions) and students with visual impairments (who are using a screen reader) will most likely be presented with barriers or issues that may cause problems or increased frustration.
+Students with visual impairments (who are using a screen reader) will most likely be presented with barriers or issues that may cause problems or increased frustration.

 Proctorio Settings That May Cause Issues